Skip to main content

 Health Benefits of Oregano

-Since the Middle Ages, oregano has been used as a remedy in folk medicine.
-The seasoning herb is known for its healing powers and can bring you relief from a wide variety of ailments.
+Oregano has been used as a remedy in folk medicine since the Middle Ages.
+The aromatic herb is known for its healing powers and can provide relief from a wide variety of ailments.

 Benefits of Oregano for Respiratory Ailments

-Oregano is rich in essential oils, about 85 percent of which are carvacrol and thymol.
-These have been shown to have a beneficial effect in respiratory diseases.
+Oregano is rich in essential oils, about 85 percent of which are made up of carvacrol and thymol.
+These have been shown to have a beneficial effect on respiratory diseases.

-Carvacrol has antibacterial and anti-inflammatory effects.
-In addition, the substance has analgesic and warming properties, which is found to be beneficial for throat pain and cough.
+Carvacrol has antibacterial and anti-inflammatory effects as well as analgesic and warming properties, which can be beneficial for throat pain and coughs.

 The herb also helps with persistent respiratory infections such as bronchitis and tonsillitis.
-It even brings relief from earaches, as it kills bacteria and also has analgesic and circulation-enhancing properties.
+It even brings relief from earache, as it kills bacteria, relieves pain and promotes circulation.
 In addition, it is expectorant and improves the healing process.

-The medicinal herb has a strong antioxidant effect, by which free radicals are trapped in the cells, which helps cell preservation.
+The medicinal herb has a strong antioxidant effect, which traps free radicals in cells and, in doing so, helps cell preservation.

-Free radicals attack body cells and can trigger chronic diseases.
-They also promote premature skin aging.
+Free radicals attack your body’s cells and can trigger chronic diseases.
+They also facilitate premature skin aging.
 Excessive drinking, smoking and sunbathing mean oxidative stress for your body and make it necessary to compensate with antioxidants.

-The antioxidant effect of oregano, together with the secondary plant compounds thymol and carvacrol it contains, is also said to have the ability to inhibit the division of cancer cells and kill tumor cells.
+The antioxidant effect of oregano, together with the phytochemicals thymol and carvacrol the herb contains, may also have the ability to inhibit the division of cancer cells and kill tumor cells too.

-Several medical studies have shown that the essential oils carvacrol and thymol contained in oregano are highly effective against many bacteria and even MRSA, especially when combined with blackcurrant.
+Several clinical studies have shown that the essential oils carvacrol and thymol contained in oregano are highly effective in combating many bacteria and even MRSA, especially when combined with blackcurrant.

 Oregano is a proven remedy for gastrointestinal problems.
 The medicinal herb has an antispasmodic effect, helps with intestinal fungus and promotes digestion.

-Oregano oil, in particular, promotes healthy intestinal flora.
-It has anti-inflammatory properties, is effective against parasite infestation, expels yeast in the intestines, promotes blood circulation, and fights viruses and bacteria.
+Oregano oil, in particular, promotes healthy gut flora.
+It has anti-inflammatory properties, is effective against parasite infestation, gets rid of yeast from the intestines, promotes blood circulation, and fights viruses and bacteria.

-It also stimulates gastric juice production, which has a positive effect on your digestion.
+It also stimulates the production of gastric juice, which has a positive effect on your digestion.

-Certain fibers contained are said to be able to bind toxins and bile salts in the gastrointestinal tract so that they can be naturally drained from the body.
+Certain fibers contained in the herb are said to be able to bind toxins and bile salts in the gastrointestinal tract so that they can be naturally drained from the body.
 This is also said to lower cholesterol levels.

-Tip: If possible, you should use oregano oil as a natural antibiotic, because chemical antibiotics can damage your intestinal flora in the long run.
-In serious diseases, however, you should always go to the doctor and clarify whether a treatment with the medicinal herb is medically questionable.
+Top tip: if possible, you should use oregano oil as a natural antibiotic, because chemical antibiotics can damage your gut flora in the long run.
+For serious diseases, however, you should always go to the doctor and check whether treatment with the herb is really possible from a medical perspective.

 Benefits of Oregano for Fungal Diseases